National Financial Conditions Index (NFCI)

 Latest NFCI Release

-The NFCI edged lower to –0.90 in the week ending November 21.
-The risk, credit and leverage subindexes decreased slightly from the previous week, while the nonfinancial leverage subindex increased slightly.
+The NFCI decreased to –0.70 in the week ending February 20.
+The risk and nonfinancial leverage subindexes were unchanged from the previous week, while the credit and leverage subindexes decreased slightly.

-The ANFCI ticked down from the previous week, to −0.47.
-The current level of the ANFCI indicates that financial conditions in the latest week remained somewhat more lax than would typically be suggested by current economic conditions.
-The release of the October Chicago Fed National Activity Index led to an average downward revision of roughly 0.1 standard deviations to recent values of the ANFCI.
+The ANFCI also decreased from the previous week, to 0.08.
+The current level of the ANFCI indicates that financial conditions in the latest week were only slightly tighter than what would typically be suggested by current economic conditions.
 Tables and Data

 More about the NFCI